k-u-bux/kubux-image-manager/readme.md

 ## Tips

+1. **File Selection**: Use the new `Select:` command with `find` for powerful file selection based on attributes like modification time, size, or name patterns.
+2. **File Movement**: Right-drag individual files for quick one-off moves without disturbing your current selection.
-1. **Batch Processing**: Create custom commands for common operations like resizing, converting, or uploading.
+3. **Batch Processing**: Create custom commands for common operations like resizing, converting, or uploading.
-2. **Multiple Browsers**: Use the "Clone" button to open multiple browser windows for easier file management.
+4. **Multiple Browsers**: Use the "Clone" button to open multiple browser windows for side-by-side file management.
-3. **Thumbnail Size**: Adjust the thumbnail size slider for better visibility of your images.
+5. **Thumbnail Size**: Adjust the thumbnail size slider for better visibility of your images.
-4. **Command History**: Commands are saved between sessions for easy reuse.
+6. **Command History**: Commands are saved between sessions for easy reuse.
-5. **Quick Navigation**: Long-press on any breadcrumb segment to reveal a directory selection menu.
+7. **Quick Navigation**: Long-press on any breadcrumb segment to reveal a directory selection menu.
+8. **UI Scaling**: Use the UI scale slider to adjust the interface size based on your screen resolution.